 Catalytic converter recycling is big business and plays a significant role in the effort to feed the constant demand for Platinum Group Metals (PGMs), all of which are in scarce supply.
 In its early days, this recycling was both logistically and technically complex, and whilst this, to an extent, remains the same today, improved efficiencies and technological advancements have helped the industry burgeon.

-At the top of the food chain sits the refining operation, the removal of the PGM’s from the catalyst ceramic and metallic substrates.
+At the top of the recycling chain sits the refining operation, the removal of the PGM’s from the catalyst ceramic and metallic substrates.
 Smelters are the “real” refiners, melting metals to separate the alloy from its impurities, in order to recover the actual precious metals.
 The technology of the recycling process is rather complex and consists of many stages.
 It requires heavy investment, and, hence, has traditionally been carried out by large organizations, usually located in USA, Europe, Japan, that are capable of refining an extensive range of metals.

 CATALYST Decanning and CERAMIC milling